Most interesting landmarks of Norway

 - Vigeland Sculpture Park – Oslo.
 Impressive park with 212 sculptures created by Gustav Vigeland in 1924 – 1943.
 Includes the famous Monolitten – 14.12 m tall sculpture formed of 121 human figures rising towards the sky.

-Described wonders of Norway
+Described landmarks of Norway

 The highlights of Norwegian natural and cultural heritage are the beautiful fiords with extremely tall waterfalls and cliffs as well as the unique medieval architecture.